Do you have to be religious — or a member of the LDS church — to volunteer with ILP?

 No and no.

-ILP is not affiliated with The LDS Church and you do not have to be a member of the church to volunteer abroad with ILP.
+ILP is not affiliated with The LDS Church and you do not have to be a member of the LDS church (or any church) to volunteer abroad with ILP.

 All ILP volunteers must have this in common though...